zyzshishui/verl/docs/advance/checkpoint.rst

 .. note::

-    Note that ``[model]_loader`` only support environments where storage clusters are able to connect with every calculation nodes.
+    Note that ``[model]_loader`` only support environments where **storage clusters are able to connect with every calculation nodes**.
-    Because it utilizes sharded load way to minimize the loading checkpoint overhead.
+    Because it utilizes **sharded load way to minimize the loading checkpoint overhead**.
     Every rank loads its own data from ``state_dict`` which can be accessed by all of them.
     While there is also no need to broadcast among DP ranks, since the saved state_dict is only produced by DP rank 0.

-    For users who can only place the huggingface model on one device, we keep the original costly implementation in ``[model]_loader_deprecated``.
+    For users who can **only place the huggingface model on one device**, we keep the original costly implementation in ``[model]_loader_deprecated``.
 In this implementation, rank 0 broadcast all weights to each tp and pp rank, and then dp rank 0 broadcast to all dp ranks.
 There may be at risks of OOM.

+    To use deprecated loader, change the import package of ``load_state_dict_to_megatron_llama``.